eschmidt001/E.Motion-2019/documents/design-journey.md

 - **Additional Notes**
   - TODO: Justify your decisions; additional notes.

-Task: Find the president of emotion.
+Task: You are an Cornell student interested in learning more about the team behind E.Motion.
+Find the current president's and and major of E.Motion.
 - **Did you evaluate the desktop or mobile design?**
   - Pick one: desktop
 - **How did the user do?
 Did they meet your expectation?**